jbcodeforce/java-studies/docs/quarkus.md

     * Build thin jar
     * Contact kubernetes API server
     * Perform s2i binary build with jar on the server.
 This adds a BuildConfig on the connected project.
-    * Send source code from local folder to openshift build container.
+    * Send source code from local folder to OpenShift build container.
     * Write manifest and signatures
     * Generate dockerfile and build the image on server
     * Push image to private registry
     * Apply the manifests: service account, service, image stream, build config, and deployment config as defined by the generated `openshift.yaml`
 * Three pods are visible: build, deploy and running app.

-**Some customization needed**.
+### Some customization needed

 * To expose a route add: